Being trapped and liberated at the same time

 Back in April 2020, Arundathi Roy’s famous ‘pandemic as a portal’ essay was shared widely and with genuine excitement.

-What followed in the years after was a forceful shutting down of the possibility of “another world” that people had gotten a glimpse of.
+What followed in the years after the publication of Roy’s article was a forceful shutting down of the possibility of “another world” people had gotten a glimpse of.

 We chose to drag the carcass through the portal, with all its baggage in tow.
-The weight and the smoke and the stink of it has become undeniable.
+Now the weight and the smoke and the stink of it has become undeniable.

 We feel it in the lack of aliveness, the cycles of violence and destruction all around us, the millions of dead we haven’t even properly mourned.
-It’s all adding up to the deep tissue exhaustion so many people are experiencing.
+And it’s all adding up to the deep tissue exhaustion so many people are experiencing.

-But if we dig deep and patiently enough, we find the shy glimmers of a different, more gentle, more vibrant world that we so forcefully, ruthlessly quashed and sent into some kind of cultural exile.
+If we lean into that exhaustion rather than deny it, I believe we can find the shy glimmers of a different, more gentle, more vibrant world that was so forcefully, ruthlessly quashed and sent into a cultural exile.

-The covid conscious sub culture is one place that has grow in that cultural exile.
-It isn’t free of the things that plague our old world - avoidance, competition, judgement, jealousy etc..
-But it is a place that has a unique perspective on where we are, collectively.
+The covid conscious sub culture is one place that has grown in that place of exile.
+It isn’t free of the things that plague our old world - avoidance, competition, judgement, jealousy etc. But it is a place that has a unique perspective on where we are, collectively.

-It’s a place where people imagine a world that isn’t dictated by a death cult that sees our lives as expendable - especially the lives of sick and disabled, Black and brown, trans, queer, working class people, women, children and older people.
+It’s a place where people imagine a world that isn’t dictated by a death cult that regards our lives as expendable - especially the lives of sick and disabled, Black and brown, queer, trans, working class people, women, children, older, incarcerated people - anybody who deviates from the ‘fit white man’ model our capitalist world order is based on.

 It’s a place where people fight with masks and whatever spoons they have available.